 Fees on the Direct Graduate PLUS Loan

 Fees on the Graduate PLUS Loan are withheld from each disbursement.
-Although fees on the Graduate PLUS loan normally total 4%, sequestration has caused the fee to increase, most recently to 4.236% for loans first disbursed on or after October 1, 2019 ;(but before October 1, 2020), and 4.228% for loans first disbursed on or after October 1, 2020 ;(but before October 1, 2023).
+Although fees on the Graduate PLUS loan would normally total 4%, sequestration has caused the fee to increase to 4.228% for loans where the first disbursement is made on or after Oct.
+1, 2020, and before Oct.
+1, 2025.

 Repayment of the Graduate PLUS Loan